satom99/coxir/guides/configuration.md

 ### Gateway-specific

-Instead of global configuration, fields not marked as global can be configured at gateway level like:
+Instead of global configuration, fields not marked as **GLOBAL?** can be configured at gateway level like:

 ```elixir
 config :coxir, Example.Bot, token: ""